 However, in an attempt to provide baseline against which to measure the response of the sector once updated data become available, and to surface areas of concern, the Johns Hopkins Economic Data Project has undertaken a series of estimates of the projected impact of COVID-related job losses on nonprofits, beginning with an estimated 1.6 million job losses from March through May included in our 2020 Nonprofit Employment Report.
 To do so, we took the conservative approach of assuming that nonprofit job losses have been roughly proportional to the share of nonprofit jobs in the various fields in which nonprofits were active as of the latest date for which such data are available, i.e., 2017.
 We then applied these percentages to the changes in employment as reported in monthly Bureau of Labor Statistics Employment Situation Reports.

-Collected below are links to our estimates, including the initial estimates from the 2020 Nonprofit Employment report and updates beginning in August.
-We will continue to provide these reports as the crisis unfolds.
+Collected below are links to our monthly estimates, including the initial estimates from the 2020 Nonprofit Employment report and updates covering August 2020 through December 2021.
+Also included below is a summary data dashboard, which will be updated in 2022.